RGaming342/Alloy/README.md

 ### Syntax Interpretation Phase (SIP), (an idea from old ignorent me)
 The Syntax Interpretation Phase (SIP) is a planned feature that will allow syntax customization, enabling the language to mimic other languages or create custom syntax.
 This feature is a long way from being started in development and represents a future direction for Zult.

+Zult is short for Zultanite, a type of gem.